I treat the letter “A” in Alternative Dispute Resolution as originally intended.

 For transparency reasons, I make the notes from this meeting available to all parties and arbitrators.

 In order to fulfill my philosophy, I decline more appointment requests than I accept.
-You can trust, therefore, that if I accept the appointment, you are in good hands.
+You can trust, therefore, that if I accept the appointment, you are in good hands and that my availability is accurate.